danielsarj/TOPMed_MESA_crosspop_portability/README.md

 To build our transcriptome prediction models, we used data from the [TOPMed Multi-Ethnic Study of Atherosclerosis](https://doi.org/10.1093/aje/kwf113).
 Our models are designed to work with the [MetaXcan](https://github.com/hakyimlab/MetaXcan) family of TWAS tools and are freely available for anyone to use.
 They can be found in our [Zenodo](https://doi.org/10.5281/zenodo.7551845) repository.

-For more information about model design and performance, please refer to the research article "_Multivariate adaptive shrinkage improves cross-population transcriptome prediction for transcriptome-wide association studies in underrepresented populations_" by Daniel S. Araujo _et al_. [bioRxiv](https://doi.org/10.1101/2023.02.09.527747)
+For more information about model design and performance, please refer to the research article "_Multivariate adaptive shrinkage improves cross-population transcriptome prediction and association studies in underrepresented populations_" by Daniel S. Araujo _et al_.
+[HGG Advances (2023)](https://doi.org/10.1016/j.xhgg.2023.100216)

 ## Table of Contents